Pilates with an Ostomy and Hernia: Seeking Advice

 TerryD

-Thanks so much everyone for your comments!
+Thanks so much, everyone, for your comments!
 I think this is a great discussion, and just as we all have different ostomy problems, we all will have slightly different solutions, so reading these replies is so very helpful!

 I feel almost like I have to start all over again!
 Before cancer, I was a runner, did weights, a little yoga, a little core training when I felt like it, some Tae Bo and boxing stuff for fun, and swam.
-Yes, I ate well, my nutrition was pretty good, no smoking, hardly a drink but for a nice Corona one or so on the weekend..
-I loved running...but now after five years of cancer, five more years of age, a replaced knee (too much overuse in the running), arthritis creeping in..and probably some osteo issues, never mind the killer neuropathy, I feel like I have to start all over again.
+Yes, I ate well, my nutrition was pretty good, no smoking, hardly a drink but for a nice Corona one or so on the weekend.
+I loved running...but now, after five years of cancer, five more years of age, a replaced knee (too much overuse in the running), arthritis creeping in, and probably some osteo issues, never mind the killer neuropathy, I feel like I have to start all over again.

 Anyway - here's the scoop on my first Pilates visit!
 Proper Pilates studio, not a group class in the gym.
 This studio is run by a woman who is in her 50's, all kinds of qualifications, been an athlete and dancer all her life, taken many classes herself, studies the Stotts method, and has her act together.
 Plus, she is only 5ft high, not one ounce of body fat, and in awesome shape herself.
-You have to schedule one-on-one sessions with her weeks ahead she is so in demand.
+You have to schedule one-on-one sessions with her weeks ahead; she is so in demand.

 Anyway, in I go for my alignment evaluation!
 We discussed my entire health history and had a long discussion about my limitations, but I was so encouraged by her.
 She told me there would be many things I could NOT do, but having said that, there were also many things she could teach me to help myself.
-She set me up with a body alignment, both laying down, standing, and sitting.
-I could feel the difference in my posture when she got me in the right positions.
+She set me up with a body alignment, both laying down, standing, and sitting, I could feel the difference in my posture when she got me in the right positions.
 She taught me how to breathe, to lengthen my trunk, to straighten my spine, and isometric exercises like Jim talked about for my internal muscles.

-We did some exercises on the machines, the reformer..loved it...and the Cadillac, and we found ways to keep the stress off my hernia.
+We did some exercises in the machines, the reformer...loved it...and the Cadillac, and we found ways to keep the stress off my hernia.
 I honestly felt terrific after the one-hour session, and I did not hurt the next day, but yet knew I had done some new things with my body.
 She gave me exercises to do at home with the stretchy bands, some I had done before, but the big difference for me was her emphasis on correct form and the mental connection with the muscles we were using.
 I feel very encouraged!
 It has helped me to set some new goals for myself...like you, Marsha!
 We have to take control of getting our own lives back!

 frizbeekid